magicant/yash/README.md

 ## Installation

-See the "INSTALL" file to see how to build and install yash.
+See the [INSTALL](INSTALL) file to see how to build and install yash.

 After installation, the manual can be viewed by